 Whether you’re a seasoned DIY pro or just want to spice up your wardrobe on the cheap, our new column DIY Chic is here to show you how to stay stylish on a college budget.
 If you are looking for more DIY inspiration, check out our past tutorials on creating your own button earrings or customizing your favorite class organizer.
+Plus, see our list of the best DIY jeans ideas, ever.

 This week, I am sharing an easy sewing trick to transform your old straight-leg, wide leg, bootcut or flared jeans into skinnies.
 This is also a simple way to tailor your pants if they no longer fit.
 Skinny jeans have been in style for some time now and it doesn’t look like the sleek silhouette is going anywhere soon!